denesfilotas/device-santoni/README.md

 # Device Tree for Xiaomi Redmi 4X (santoni)

 ## Notes
-For camera and fingerprint to work, libstdc++ is needed to be vendor available.
+- For camera and fingerprint to work, libstdc++ is needed to be vendor available.
 See [here](https://review.lineageos.org/c/LineageOS/android_bionic/+/256148).
-Snap camera is not available in arcadia branch, clone previous version to packages/apps or go with AOSP Camera2.
+- Snap camera is not available in arcadia branch, clone previous version to packages/apps or go with AOSP Camera2.

+## Automatic sideload when building on a local machine
+You can build the source with the `blissify` command.
+If the build is successful, you can `adb sideload` using the `nom` command.
+Later on, `nomnom` can be used to build and sideload automatically.
+These commands are to replace the Bliss default `eat` and `omnom`, because they seem to be broken.

 ## Spec Sheet